Networking may sound daunting, but it’s really about building authentic connections with others.

 - LinkedIn.
 You can search Macalester alumni on LinkedIn to see their connections, work history and more.
 Read our LinkedIn Quick Start Guide (gdoc) to get started.

 - Alumni Search Request.
 Not finding what you need using MacDirect or LinkedIn?
 Request a curated list of alumni who match your selection criteria.
 Using the Alumni Information Request Form, you can request a list by major, geographic location, graduate school, organization or by occupation.
+(Please note that data obtained from an Alumni Search Request should only be used for seeking career advice and is subject to the same expectations, terms, and conditions as data obtained through MacDirect.)

 Informational interviews help you gather background on your field of interest and gain additional contacts.
 It sets the foundation for your contact to watch for opportunities for you.
 You never ask for a job in an informational interview.